Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-When consumers are searching online for your type of business in your area, can they find you?
-This is a question every small business should be asking itself.
-If you don’t search engine optimize (SEO) your website for local searchers, you may be missing out on some big opportunities.
+When consumers are searching locally on their phone for your type of business, can they find you?
+It’s a question every small business should answer with a resounding “Yes!”
+If you haven’t search engine optimized (SEO) your website for local searches, you’re probably missing out on some real business opportunities.

-Local SEO is an effective way to promote your products or services online at the exact time local customers are looking for them.
-Use this checklist to help improve your local reach, drive foot traffic to your store and boost sales.
+Local SEO optimization is an effective way to promote your products or services online at the exact time local customers are looking for them.
+Use this resource to help improve your local reach, drive foot traffic to your store and boost sales.

 - Google My Business

 - Apple Maps

 - Yellow Pages